 Here are just a few of the cost incorporated into the price of your puppy:

 Because of the large square heads of the puppies , female French Bulldogs are usually unable to whelp naturally and need to be given caesarian sections.
-Emergency caesarians can be around $2,500 and if you schedule your cesarean you run the risk of taking the puppies out too soon or too late.
+Emergency caesareans can be around $2,500 and if you schedule your cesarean you run the risk of taking the puppies out too soon or too late.
 Both have huge risks.
 Too soon, the lungs may not have fully developed, and you could lose the whole litter.
 Wait too long and they may detach from the placenta or die from being stuck in the birth canal.
-This is why most caesarians are an emergency.
-It is preferable to wait until the female goes into labour to know for sure that mother’s milk is in, and the puppies are ready to enter the world.
+This is why most cesareans are an emergency.
+It is preferable to wait until the female goes into labour to know for sure that mother’s milk is in, and the puppies are ready to enter the world or to do reverse progesterone testing and once her numbers drop proceed with the procedure.

-French Bulldogs tend to have small litters and the average size is three.
+French Bulldogs tend to have small litters and the average size is three to four.
 An incubator should be purchased to keep the puppies at the correct temperature and humidity.

 Fertility and progesterone testing, health screening, genetic testing, spinal x-rays, feeding the best possible food, show fees, club membership dues, registration fees, veterinarian exams are all costs incorporated into the price of your puppy as well.
 Not to mention the hundreds of hours it takes to raise them with love, handling, and socialization until they go to your home.